Skip to main content

 docker compose down -v

-β€’ Stops and removes containers, networks
+β€’ Stops and removes containers and the project's networks

 docker compose ps